 That readers for you is the lovely Kanthi Prasad!
 As you can tell by now, she loves everything relating to home, decor and design.
 A retired kindergarten teacher by profession, she fondly reminisces about her time that she used to enjoy crafting and art sessions with the school kids.
 Decorating and home-organization have always been a hobby of hers.
 Though not trained in the design field, she is a natural when it comes to identifying, grouping and styling, be it for the home or herself.

 Here is the diwan that I was talking about!
 Shades of rust, rev up this space beautifully and provide a visual contrast to the canary yellow on the walls.
-The Buddha wall decor and Buddha hand mudra were picked up by Kanthi while on a trip to Singapore with her family
+The Buddha wall decor and Buddha hand mudra were picked up by Kanthi while on a trip to Singapore with her family.

 As we make our way to the living room, we are welcomed into a warm, elegant and relaxed space that is brimming with strategic play of tactile layers, color, patterns and functionality.
 Throwing more light on her decorating style, Kanthi says, "I don’t think a lot about fitting my style into a particular genre of decorating.
 When I see a piece, I just know if I like it or not.
 If I can envision it having a space/a home and it is within my means, I will embrace it.
 I typically like ethnic Indian with a balance of modern elements.
 Repurposing rustic artifacts and items is something I love to do and you will see plenty of that around my home."